 2. Food bowls

-Whatever kind of bowl you choose to use it’s a good idea to place them on some kind non-slippery surface to prevent your playful pup from driving it around the floor with its nose in the heat of fine dining.
-Reopet Silicone Bowl Mat is easy to clean anti slip floor pad with raised edges so any spillage remains contained on the mat and keeps your floors and rugs from staining.
+Whatever kind of bowls you choose to use, it’s a good idea to place them on some kind non-slippery surface to prevent your playful pup from driving it around the floor with its nose in the heat of fine dining.
+Reopet Silicone Bowl Mat is easy to clean, anti-slip floor pad with raised edges so any spillage remains contained on the mat and keeps your floors and rugs from staining.

 3. Collars, harnesses and leashes

 As I’ve mentioned before in my article how to choose the best dog harness, a harness is by far the best choice for any dog.
 Neck collars can restrict their breathing and, with sudden jerks, even damage their neck and trachea, especially while they’re young, delicate, untrained and unaccustomed to them.
 Harnesses distribute the pressure on their torso so sudden lunges in unexpected directions aren’t as traumatic on their body when suddenly stopped by the leash.

 I personally recommend the RUFFWEAR – Front Range No-Pull Dog Harness.
 It has a front clip harness which will actually help you leash train your dog.
 The position of the leash clip will actually make them turn facing you if they suddenly choose to run towards something which offers you more control and easier handling.
 It’s adjustable, but if you’re worried about spending money on something that your dog might overgrow soon you should maybe think about some cheaper but still quality alternatives like the soft Puppia Dog Harnesses.